samsherrawal/AzurePostGreSQLHOL/module01/CreateAzurePostGresql.md

----
-title: 'Quickstart: Create server - Azure portal - Azure Database for PostgreSQL - Flexible Server'
-description: Quickstart guide to creating and managing an Azure Database for PostgreSQL - Flexible Server by using the Azure portal user interface. ms.author: sunila
-author: sunilagarwal
-ms.service: postgresql
-ms.subservice: flexible-server
-ms.custom: mvc, mode-ui
-ms.topic: quickstart
-ms.date: 12/01/2021
----

-# Quickstart: Create an Azure Database for PostgreSQL - Flexible Server in the Azure portal
+# Create an Azure Database for PostgreSQL - Flexible Server in the Azure portal

 [!INCLUDE [applies-to-postgresql-flexible-server](../includes/applies-to-postgresql-flexible-server.md)]